olillevik/skatteetaten.github.io/OpenShift/index.md

 #### Common Steps

-In addition to generating application and technology specific start scripts we also provide a required wrapper script that is the script that is the actual entry point of the application Docker image.
+In addition to generating application and technology specific start scripts we also provide a required wrapper script that acts as the actual entry point of the application Docker image.
 This script will, among a few other things, read configuration files that have been mounted into the container and make them available as environment variables for the application.
 This process is described in more detail later.

 After the application Docker image has been built it is pushed to our internal Docker registry.
 We also tag the image with several version tags to support our deployment strategy.
-Our versioning strategy is described next.
+Our versioning strategy is described below.

 ### The Java Base Image: Wingnut